 This chocolate chip cookie recipe is the one for you if you’re looking for a buttery, thin, and crispy cookie.
 The cookie spreads just the right amount for perfect crispy edges and a slightly softer middle.

-- Creaming the Butter and Sugar: The Creaming Method for Cookies is a common mixing method for drop cookies.
+• Creaming the Butter and Sugar: The Creaming Method for Cookies is a common mixing method for drop cookies.
 The longer creaming time in this recipe will ensure that your cookies spread.
-When a cookie spreads during baking the thinner and crunchier the baked cookie will become.
+When a cookie spreads during baking the thinner and crunchier the baked cookie will be.

 To make our thin and crispy cookies we will be using the creaming method for cookies.
 This means it is very important that your butter and eggs are at room temperature before you start.
 Here is how you can quickly bring your ingredients to room temperature if needed.